shwina/still-magic/_en/refactor.md

 a single value defined in one place is much easier to change than a bunch of numbers scattered throughout your program.
-You may not think you will have to change it, but then people want to use your software on Mars and you discover that constants aren't [Mak2006](#BIB).
+You may not think you will have to change it, but then people want to use your software on Mars and you discover that constants aren't {% include cite key="Mak2006" %}.

 {% include refactor/replace_value_with_name.html %}